 Filipinos are known for being resilient in the face of a storm, literally and figuratively.
-When you live in a country where natural disasters happen quite frequently, you just have to be tough and remain faithful.
+Living in the Philippines—where natural disasters happen quite frequently—compels everyone to be tough and adaptable.

 Although Filipino resilience is legendary and admirable, typhoon preparedness can minimize its impact on lives and properties.
-Knowing what to do before, during, and after a typhoon will protect you, your family, and your home.
+Knowing what to do before, during, and after a typhoon will protect you, your family, your home, and your other precious assets.

 Aside from minding the four Ps of disaster management (predict, plan, prepare, and practice), here are other typhoon safety tips to keep your family out of harm's way.